Sonny Easley

-Lynwood Lacey "Sonny" Easley (June 5, 1939 – January 15, 1978) was an American racecar driver who is best known for competing in the NASCAR Winston West Series and a handful of Winston Cup Series events.
+Lynwood Lacey "Sonny" Easley (June 5, 1939 – January 15, 1978) was an American racecar driver who is best known for competing in the NASCAR Winston West Series and a handful of NASCAR Winston Cup Series events.

 Easley tallied nine Winston West victories over his career, including a victory in the first stock car race ever held at the Laguna Seca Raceway road course.
-He finished 2nd in Winston West points in 1973 and 1975.
+He finished second in Winston West points in 1973 and 1975.

-In 19 career Cup starts, Easley had a best finish of 5th place at the January 16, 1977 Winston Western 500 at Riverside International Raceway.
+In 19 career Cup starts, Easley had a best finish of fifth place at the January 16, 1977 Winston Western 500 at Riverside International Raceway.

 During practice for a NASCAR Grand American race at Riverside on January 15, 1978, Easley was killed when his 1968 Camaro slid across the track into a trailer and pickup truck near pit road.
 A pit crew member for Tiny Keith, Douglas Grunst, was also killed in the incident.

 Easley lived in Van Nuys, California.

 Easley was a 2003 inductee into the West Coast Stock Car Hall of Fame.